 THE 5-YEAR PLAN

 As mentioned, I had a wonderful family.
 My parents were supportive, and they helped my education from completely capsizing.
 However, my last two years of high school tested our relationship to the limits.
 It was 1986.
 My father and I were on very limited communication, but my mother and I were close.
-She had been the insulation between my father and I for the past couple of years, and I was beginning to wear her out too.
+She had been the insulation between my father and I for the past couple of years, and I was beginning to wear her down too.

-It was always my favorite time of year, Spring, and summer was peaking it's beautiful head over the black cloud of school.
+It was always my favorite time of year, spring, and summer was peaking it's beautiful head over the black cloud of school.
 But this year was supposed to be the greatest year of my life...I was a Senior and was finally looking at the end of my student career, but I feared it would not be over just yet.

 It was around 8 a.m., and I was in homeroom when I received a message to see the vice principal.
 I reluctantly entered his office and was met with a look of concern.
 "Well, Mr. Kroeplin, what is your plan?" he said.
 You see, after 4 years of high school, I had skipped so many classes and done so poorly in my studies that I was short 12 credits of the 20 credits needed to complete my Senior year.
 There was NO WAY I was heading for graduation any time soon.
 I answered with my backup plan, "Well, I was hoping to finish on the 5-year plan."
 The 5-year plan was an extra grace year given to students who didn't make the necessary credits in 4 years.
 So, they would return for a 5th year to finish.